What is P20 WIN?

 Who developed the data sharing agreements and policies that support P20 WIN?

 The process of developing each policy, procedure and data sharing agreement that supports P20 WIN has been deliberate and careful to ensure that individual privacy is maintained and all state and federal laws are upheld.
-Initial drafts were developed by the P20 WIN Data Governing Board with significant input and oversight from agency attorneys as well as the Connecticut Office of the Attorney General, and final versions were approved by all attorneys and the P20 WIN Executive Board.
-In addition, the Directors from two US Department of Education departments, the Family Policy Compliance Office (FPCO) and the Privacy Technical Assistance Center (PTAC) were engaged to ensure that P20 WIN processes and required data sharing agreements are fully compliant with the Family Educational Rights and Privacy Act (FERPA).
+Initial drafts were developed by the Operating Group, in collaboration with the Data Governing Board and agency attorneys.
+Final versions received approval from agency counsel, the Office of the Attorney General, and the P20 WIN Executive Board.

 How do I request data?